 Ingredients

-- 300 g Custard Cream biscuits (10.5oz) plus more for topping if desired
+- 450 g Custard Cream biscuits

-- 300 g White chocolate (10.5oz)
+- 250 g White chocolate

 Instructions

 - Line an 8x8-inch tin with baking paper.
-Set aside for now.

 - Add the Custard Cream biscuits to a food processor or high power blender and blitz until you have fine crumbs.

-- Add the Custard Cream crumbs to a large bowl with all of the melted butter and 80ml (⅓ cup) of the condensed milk.
-Save the rest for step 5.
+- Add the Custard Cream crumbs to a large bowl with the melted butter and 120ml condensed milk.
+Mix it all together until you have a wet dough.

-- Refrigerate the whole thing for 3 hours until the topping is firm to the touch.
+- Refrigerate the whole thing for 4 hours until the topping is firm to the touch.
 Then just cut into slices and enjoy!

 Video